On the conformal Ein invariants: and invariants for general conformal classes in four dimensions: Proof of Theorems D and

-As a corollary of the above proposition we have \begin{corollary} If a compact Riemannian $4$-manifold $(M,g)$ has the property $\Ein([g])>1$ then it admits a conformal metric with constant $Q$-curvature. \end{corollary} \begin{proof} First note that the previous proposition guarantees that the kernel of $P_g$ consists of constant functions.\\ Next, since the condition $\Ein([g])>1$ implies the positivity of the Yamabe constant of rhe conformal class $[g]$, Theorem B of Gursky \cite{Gursky} shows that $\int Q_g\mu_g \leq 8\pi^2$ with equality if and only if the manifold is conformally equivalent to the sphere.
+\begin{proof} First note that the previous proposition guarantees that the kernel of $P_g$ consists of constant functions.\\ Next, since the condition $\Ein([g])>1$ implies the positivity of the Yamabe constant of the conformal class $[g]$, Theorem B of Gursky \cite{Gursky} shows that $\int Q_g\mu_g \leq 8\pi^2$ with equality if and only if the manifold is conformally equivalent to the sphere.
 In the case $\int Q_g\mu_g < 8\pi^2$, a theorem of Djadli-Malchiodi \cite{DjMa} guarantees the existence of a metric with constant $Q$-curvature. \end{proof} \begin{remarks} \begin{enumerate} \item M. Lai proved in \cite{Lai} an equivalent version the above theorem and corollary under the condition of $3$-positive Ricci curvature.
-It is easy to show that a metric $g$ has $3$-positive Ricci curvature if and only if ${\rm Ein}_1(g)>0$. \item For higher dimensions $n\geq 4$, let $k=\frac{2n(n-1)}{3n-4}$.
+It is easy to show that in four dimensions, a metric $g$ has $3$-positive Ricci curvature if and only if ${\rm Ein}_1(g)>0$. \item For higher dimensions $n\geq 4$, let $k=\frac{2n(n-1)}{3n-4}$.
 It is proved in \cite{modified-Eink} that $\Eink>0\implies \Gamma_2(A)>0$, that is positive scalar curvature and positive $\sigma_2$ curvature, in particular it implies the positivity of the integral of the $Q$-curvature. \end{enumerate} \end{remarks}